Felix-Hz/data-project/README.md

 🧹 With data wrangling, I've made sure the data is squeaky clean and standardized for analysis.
 On that note, I've used my skills to perform statistical analysis of price behavior, total volume per country and per origin, top 3 importers for each country on each year and more.
 This was done on data over time using various techniques, and APIs (`gspread`) to create an automated report in Google Sheets!

-📈 My analysis is presented in a professional and organized manner, with <u>modularized<u> code that is clean and easy to follow.
+📈 My analysis is presented in a professional and organized manner, with *_modularized_* code that is clean and easy to follow.
 Each module has functions that take care of specific tasks, with descriptive documentation of their nature, arguments, and outputs.

 So, buckle up and join me on this data-driven adventure! ⚡️